 Disclaimer: Some of these links are affiliate links, so if you click on the link and purchase the item, you are blessing my writing ministry at no cost to you

-Proverbs 16:3 encourages us to “commit your work to the Lord and your plans will be established.”
 Shae Bynes writes about a prayer practice she uses to help commit your work to the Lord.
 She calls them “business meetings with God,” a dedicated time in which you pray over your work, business, or ministry (or in this case, over your writing and writing ministry).
 These business meetings with God don’t have to be fancy or formal.
 Bynes writes about how her meetings include any number of prayer practices, such as praise and worship, asking for wisdom regarding business opportunities, journaling prayers for her ministry, and reading His Word.

 Plus, let’s face it, sometimes we may not know how to pray for our writing, or may feel like we’re praying for the same thing over and over and so finding God’s Word to pray for our writing is a great to refresh and focus our prayers.

-Here's a list of some of my favorite Scriptures to pray for your writing to get you started.
+Here’s a list of some of my favorite Scriptures to pray for your writing to get you started.
+Also, the book 21 Prayers for Writers has 21 beautiful prayers—filled with related Scriptures—to pray for your writing.

 I recommend reaching out to people you know who would be excited to pray for you and your writing.
 These could be friends from church, family members, fans of your writing, etc and invite them to be part of your prayer team.
-You could also ask people on your email list or who follow your writing on social media if they'd be interested in being part of your prayer team.
-It doesn't have to be large, I have five people on my team, but they are five people I know are commited to praying for me, my family, and my writing.
+You could also ask people on your email list or who follow your writing on social media if they’d be interested in being part of your prayer team.
+It doesn’t have to be large, I have seven people on my team, but they are seven people I know are committed to praying for me, my family, and my writing.

 Then, create a private Facebook group, or an email list just for them.
 Update them consistently (I send prayer updates once a month) and let them know how they could be praying for you, any praises and writerly updates, etc. Maybe you meet occasionally in a Zoom meeting where you can share your requests and then those who feel led can pray for you, and you can pray for them too.
 Do what makes sense to you.

-I highly recommend connecting with a Christian writer in your local area or connect online with a writing friend you've met online or in a writing conference and set up regular meetings to chat about life and writing, share about your writing projects, and share your prayer requests with each other, and take time to pray for each other.
+I highly recommend connecting with a Christian writer in your local area or connect online with a writing friend you’ve met online or in a writing conference and set up regular meetings to chat about life and writing, share about your writing projects, share your prayer requests with each other, and take time to pray for each other.
 This person becomes like a writing accountability partner, a true friend, and a prayer warrior for your writing all in one.
 You can also email, text, or call each other for check-ins, accountability, and prayer requests.
-It's nice to know you've got someone in your corner ready to pray for you.
+It’s nice to know you’ve got someone in your corner ready to pray for you.

 If you do plan on a fast for your writing, I highly recommend you get a copy of Pray Hear Write: 21 Days of Prayer and Fasting for Breakthrough in Your Writing.
 This is a fantastic tool to guide you through a fast, provide you with prayer prompts and journaling space to help guide you in your time of prayer and fasting.